VinhTechiee/How_to_train_your_dragon-Part-I-./README.md

 The objective of the simulation is to determine the **total time required** for the warrior to complete the mission while correctly handling all dragon interactions and map constraints.

-This project was developed as part of a **programming assignment focused on simulation and algorithmic problem solving**.
+This project was developed as part of a Programming Fundamentals (Lab) (CO1028) focused on simulation and algorithmic problem solving**.

 ---